4.12 Store data according to the needs of your users

 - Using an expiry date in JavaScript to create self-destructing data

-Implement a data classification and tagging policy to improve visibility, simplify management, and enable efficient removal of outdated or unused data. - Justify storage: Human-testable
+Implement a data classification and tagging policy to improve visibility, simplify management, and enable efficient removal of outdated or unused data. - Efficient storage:

 Store data only when it cannot be easily or accurately regenerated.- AWS WAF – SUS04-BP08 – Back up data only when difficult to recreate